Posted: February 10, 2017, 12:00am

 University of Virginia law students will gain practical experience working on civil rights and racial justice cases through a new pro bono clinic, launched this semester.
 The Civil Rights Litigation Pro Bono Clinic, a partnership between the UVA School of Law and Charlottesville’s Legal Aid Justice Center, received an $80,000 grant from the Jesse Ball duPont Fund.
 Students will work on civil rights cases involving topics found in many of today’s headlines, such as policing and race, criminalization of poverty and mental health.
 (READ MORE)

 Source: UVA Today (Kimberly Reich)

-Marcus L. Martin
+Marcus L. Martin, M.D.

 Vice President and Chief Officer for Diversity and Equity

 CORRECTION: The September issue stated that the School of Medicine received the Health Professions HEED Award for the second year in a row.
 The School of Medicine has received the award four years in a row.